Sonadas21/YTSumAI/README.md

 - [ ] Video thumbnail extraction
 - [ ] Progress persistence (resume interrupted processing)

-## 📄 License

-MIT License - feel free to use this project for personal or commercial purposes.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## 📧 Contact

-For questions or support, please open an issue on GitHub.
+For questions or support, please open an issue on GitHub or send mail on dass21656@gmail.com.

----

-**Built with ❤️ using Streamlit, FastAPI, and Ollama**